It's not really a single figure, but we can look at and explain the cost ranges.

 - System hardware

-- Your choices
+- Personal choices

 - Installation works

-But also, the main variables are:
+But also, the critical factors are:

-- 'How big is the room?' and
+- 'How big is the space?' and

-- 'How good would you like it?'
+- 'How good do you want this to be?'

 System hardware